About South Africa

-- Johannesburg, Pretoria and Cape Town are the most popular cities in South Africa as study destination for overseas students.
+- Johannesburg, Pretoria and Cape Town are the most popular cities in South Africa as a study destination for overseas students.

 - Noble Peace Prize winner, Nelson Mandela was jailed for 27 years for his opposition to the apartheid regime.
-He later on rose to be the country’s first black President.
+He, later on, rose to be the country's first black President.
 He is highly revered by the South Africans and also by the whole world, as highly as Mahatma Gandhi.

-- Other than English, the official languages in South Africa, include Afrikaans, Sotho, Northern Sotho, Swazi, Zulu, Tswana, Ndebele, Tsonga, Venda and Xjosa.
+- Other than English, the official languages in South Africa, include Afrikaans, Sotho, Northern Sotho, Swazi, Zulu, Tswana, Ndebele, Tsonga, Venda and Xhosa.
 Afrikaans is a derivative of the Dutch language and is spoken by the vast majority of whites and the coloured.

 - For the explorer in you, there is the world famous Kruger National Park to explore, Table Mountain to climb and the beautiful 200 km long Garden Route to drive down.

 - South African Rand (ZAR) is the country's currency and one US dollar roughly equals 13 Rands.

 - Entrepreneur Elon Musk of the Space X fame is a South African.
 Same is true with Hollywood actress Charlize Theron and novelist Nadine Gordimer.

 - South Africa is also called the Rainbow Nation, because of the diversity of its population.
 The climate in South Africa is a temperate one because of being surrounded by oceans on its three sides.
 The famous Boer Wars were fought between the Dutch and the British.
 The Dutch settlers were known as Boers.